USDepartmentofLabor/YammerDataDump/README.md

 **Note:  All posts start with a line that has “FollowFollow” and the user name and comments always have “in reply to” and the user name.
 The difference in lines changes a little depending on if there’s comments, but they always have “Translated from English” after a post.**

-_Kudos and Praise go to Dan Stoloff for generating this code to help solve a problem for the DOL Innovation Council_
+_Kudos and Praise go to @DStoloff for generating this code to help solve a problem for the DOL Innovation Council_